What Causes SCC Fluctuations?

 SCC remains elevated for approximately 5 days after calving to transfer antibodies to the calf in colostrum and transition milk.

 SCC is also affected by season.
 Higher temperatures increase bacterial activity and the summer months contain more cases of elevated SCC and mastitis compared to the winter.
-Heat stress caused by high temperatures and humidity can also cause an increase in SCC.
+Heat stress caused by high temperatures and humidity can also cause an increase in SCC and decrease in your milk quality.

 Tracking the periodic fluctuations of SCC can help you manage your bulk tank SCC and anticipate periods of high infection rate, enabling you to treat more effectively and achieve the best price for your milk.